turingschool/curriculum/source/projects/sales_engine.markdown

 Project implementation may *not* use:

 * Rails' `ActiveRecord` library or a similar object-relational mappers (including `Sequel`, `DataMapper`, etc)
-* `OpenStruct`
-* Class Variables (`@@`)

-Your code needs to be organized as follows:

-* All classes are inside a namespace named `SalesEngine`
-* Following convention, your root folder might not have any Ruby files.
-You might optionally create a `runner.rb` class that you use for experimenting.
-* The `lib` folder of your project has only one Ruby file, `sales_engine.rb` which provides at least the `SalesEngine.startup` mentioned below.
-* All other ruby files are stored under `lib/sales_engine/`

-Your code should be installable as a gem.

-* You will need to have a Gem specification file in the root of the project named sales_engine.gemspec.
-* The gemspec file must include both author names, must ensure that all needed files are included, and any external dependencies are declared.
-* Do *not* push your gem out to rubygems.org

-#### NOTE:

-Reference [this article by Yehuda Katz](http://yehudakatz.com/2010/04/02/using-gemspecs-as-intended/) as a starting point for familiarizing yourself with gemspec files.

-### Performance

-All projects will be assessed for performance.
-The rankings will be made based first on "Correctness" points awarded, then by the average speed of three test runs.

-These runs will only run our distributed evaluation test suite, not your individually created tests.

 ### Base Expectations